- Chart

 Core Business Areas

-- Virtual and Hybrid Event Solutions: In response to market shifts, Eventbrite has developed features to support online and hybrid event formats, enabling organizers to host virtual gatherings and sell tickets for them.
+- Virtual and Hybrid Event Solutions: In response to changing market dynamics, Eventbrite has expanded its offerings to support virtual and hybrid events, providing features for live streaming integration and online engagement.

 Leadership and Structure